informalsystems/hermes/relayer-framework/docs/technical_background.md

 }
 ```

-Next, we define our concrete `AppContext` struct that implements all
-context traits.
 Compared to before, we define a `DummyTime` struct that
 mocks the current time with either day time or night time.
 We then
 implement `TimeContext` for `AppContext`, with `DummyTime` being the
 `Time` type.
 We also add `ShopClosedError<DummyTime>` as a variant to